MiniMarker/Kryssplatform_Exam/README.md

 This repo contains my project for the exam delivery for TDS200 - Kryssplatform App-utvikling.
 This is an application made in Ionic 3 and represents an application where a user can sell used books.

+For more information (in norwegian) on how this app was made, please read the documentation for this project [HERE]("./Reebooked_dokumentasjon.pdf")

 ## Installation

 To use this app you need to register an account in Google Firebase and create a file in `src/app/` named `GoogleFirebaseApiKey`. <br/>